What’s New With vCloud Availability 4.0-SLA Profiles

 To start testing DR operations, connect to https://VCAV-FQDN:8443 and login with tenant credentials (uname@orgname) and navigate to Paired Clouds.

-Enter Org name of Site-B and the Org User credentials.
+Enter the org name of Site-B and the org user credentials.
 Click on Authenticate.

 Now both sites will show as authenticated.

-Perform the same operation by connecting to VCAV appliance of Site-B and adding Org/User details of Site B and make sure both sites are showing as authenticated.
+Perform the same operation by connecting to the VCAV appliance of Site-B, adding the Org/User details of Site-B, and making sure both sites are showing as authenticated.

-Once both sites are authenticated, navigate to DR-Workloads tab and click on Discovery
+Once both sites are authenticated, navigate to the DR-Workloads tab and click on Discovery

-Select source site from where replication will be initiated.Read More
+Select the source site from where replication will be initiated.Read the rest

 vCloud Availability for Cloud-to-Cloud DR-Part 3: Site Pairing